 (Engelmann) Britton & Rose, Smithsonian Miscellaneous Collections 50: 529, 1908

 O. littoralis plants are low and spreading, but they send branches upright as well.
-The oblong cladodes are 6-inches long or longer.
+The oblong cladodes are 15 cm long or longer.
 Areoles may be elevated.
 Spines are yellow or pale yellow and may be 1/2-inch long or longer.
-O. littoralis areoles have multiple pale spines over much of the pad surface giving it a shaggy look.
+There are multiple pale spines over much of the pad surface creating a shaggy look.